Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## commandCustomBlockBlastResistance

 Use commands to customize the explosion resistance of any block (this rule will not take effect when the enhancedWorldEater rule is enabled).
-After enabling the rules, use the `/customBlockBlastResistance helper` command to view the usage instructions.
+After enabling the rules, use the `/customBlockBlastResistance help` command to view the usage instructions.

 - Type: `String`